naiborhujosua/naiborhujosua.github.io/_posts/2024-1-1-abtesting.md

 ---

-This article contains about A/B testing, i assume the reader comprehend the building block of control and treatment, p-values, confidence interval, statistical significance, practical significance, randomization, sample, and population in order to get the idea about A/B testing.
+This article contains about A/B testing, i assume the reader comprehend the building block of statistics such as control and treatment, p-values, confidence interval, statistical significance, practical significance, randomization, sample, and population in order to get the idea of A/B testing.
 You can get the fundamental statistics by looking at this video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bGdTr7yJbNs?si=nV0JGz4n_9xGrTN-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>